Reflections on Caregiving

 Intervention

 After seeing the hand test Lynn performed, I confronted him about my suspicions.
 He continued to deny MS half-heartedly but agreed to let me attend his medical appointments with him from that point forward.
-At his next appointment, which was related to his blood pressure, when his doctor asked him how he was doing, I interjected and said his B/P was fine, but there was another problem needing attention.
-I explained I could use his help getting a neurosurgery to rule out a disc problem in Lynn’s back.
+At his next appointment, which was related to his blood pressure, when his doctor asked him how he was doing, I interjected and said his B/P was fine, but there was another problem that needed attention.
+I explained I could use his help getting neurosurgery to rule out a disc problem in Lynn’s back.
 (Lynn would not consider MS but would talk about the problem being related to a slipped disc.)
 With the assistance of our Cardiologist, we began officially dealing with MS.

 Lynn still does not want to read or talk about MS. He prefers to ignore it.
 Therefore, I do the research and keep the details to myself until he asks.
-He eventually asks and talks but just enough to make decisions.
+He eventually asks and talks, but just enough to make decisions.
 He has me talk to all his doctors and communicate all decisions.
 I manage everything.
 I feel at times that I live his life instead of mine.

 Lives Intertwined